KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 In KeyboardKit, a ``KeyboardStyleService`` can provide dynamic styles for different parts of a keyboard.
 Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

-KeyboardKit automatically creates an instance of ``KeyboardStyle/StandardService`` and injects it into ``KeyboardInputViewController/services``.
+KeyboardKit injects a ``KeyboardStyle/StandardStyleService`` into ``KeyboardInputViewController/services`` when the keyboard is launched.
 You can replace it at any time, as described further down.